Monad charge \[One-time payments on Monad]

 Monad charge supports two settlement modes:

-* **Push** — the client broadcasts an ERC-20 `transfer(recipient, amount)` transaction on-chain and includes the transaction hash in the credential.
+* **Push** — the client broadcasts an ERC-20 `transfer(recipient, amount)` transaction on-chain and includes the transaction hash in the Credential.
 The server verifies the transfer by reading `Transfer` event logs.

 * **Pull** — the client signs an ERC-3009 `transferWithAuthorization` off-chain.
 The server broadcasts the authorization on-chain via `transferWithAuthorization`, paying the gas.
 The server account does not need to match the recipient address.